wbudic/LifeLog/Current Development Check List.md

   * In this mode settings page is disabled.
 And can be enabled only by System Admin.
 * Provide About button and info.

-## LifeLog RTF Documents using Quill Javascript RTF API
+## Life Log RTF Documents using Quill Javascript RTF API

 * Deal with export/import of RTF Documents.